mpoxson/MonarchAPI/README.md

 - make sure your credentials have access to both dbs and can read/write/create
 - aws: will only grab from dbo schema
 - import will only import to dbo
+- Binary, for schema data import, saves as varchar(max) due to limitations in the decoder
+- SLOW (4 minutes for 11MB DB)

 # Future: